creaciond/russian-drama/README.md

 nltk.download()
 ```

-### Work objectives
-1. Perform some neat corpus analysis on the Russian Drama Corpus.

-2. A great result would be the classification of stage directions according to the [TEI-5 markup standard](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-stage.html).
-According to it, stage directions have 9 types:

-    * setting,
-    * entrance,
-    * exit,
-    * business,
-    * novelistic,
-    * delivery,
-    * modifier,
-    * location,
-    * mixed.

 ## "Roadmap" and current state-of-affairs
 - [x] get the corpus from the repository
 - [x] extract basic information